Back to top

 There are three issues with motors in a vacuum and/or high altitude:

-Most Kollmorgen frame motors (AKM, VLM, etc) rely on convection cooling.
-We expect heat to be dissipated into the air over the full body of the motor and also through the motor flange (using the machine as a heatsink).
-In the case of the KBM frameless motors, we rely on thermal conduction to transfer the heat, from the stator, to the machine frame.
-The rotor also generates heat and will require heat transfer into the spindle.
-In a vacuum, there is no convection cooling so the heat generated by the motor has to be (either) stored in some type of heat sink until the vessel can be returned to atmosphere pressure and the heat is dissipated into the air or the heat is removed from the vessel by some kind of heat transfer method.
+Most Kollmorgen frame motors (conventional housed servo motors, such as AKM, VLM, etc) rely on convection cooling.
+We expect heat to be dissipated into the air over the full body of the motor and also through the motor flange (using the machine as a heat sink).
+In the case of frameless motors (such as KBM, TBM, etc.) we rely on thermal conduction to transfer the heat from the stator to the machine frame.
+The rotor also generates heat and will require heat transfer through the spindle.
+In a vacuum, there is no convection cooling.
+So the heat generated by the motor must be stored in some type of heat sink until the vessel can be returned to atmospheric pressure and the heat is dissipated into the air, or the heat must be removed from the vessel by some kind of direct heat transfer method.

-The AKM, KBM motor has polymers used in its construction.
+Most servo motors have polymers used in their construction.
 Thermal epoxy used for potting of the stator winding.
-Kevlar string used help bond the magnets to the rotor.
+Kevlar string used to help bond the magnets to the rotor.
 The magnets themselves are powder bonded by a glue.
 When put into a vacuum, these materials will outgas.
 The two issues are:

 Creepage – Clearance (Arc to ground)